arifperdana/BAPPENAS_2025/WorkshopGuide.md

 Fix prompt:
 "The plot isn't showing.
 The data filtering isn't working.
 Here's my server code: [paste code]
-How do I correctly filter the data based on input$province?"
+How do I correctly filter the data based on the input?"
 ```

-**Issue 2: Province list is wrong**
+**Issue 2: Category list is wrong**
 ```
 Fix prompt:
-"My selectInput should show province names from the data, but it's showing [what you see].
+"My selectInput should show category names from the data, but it's showing [what you see].
 How do I populate choices dynamically from the dataframe?"
 ```